DmytroHadiuchko/TheRavenTest/README.md

 - **MySQL**: A widely-used open-source relational database system, chosen for its reliability, ease of use, and support for complex queries and transactions.
+### API Documentation:
+- **Swagger/OpenApi**: Tools for generating and visualizing API documentation, making it easier to understand and use the API endpoints.

 ### Development Environment:
 - **IntelliJ IDEA**: An integrated development environment for Java development.